 If you are a collector of unique items, you’ll be pleased to know that it is only when you see the famous Wienermobile in person can you obtain the mini hot dog on wheels.
 Fun fact: the Wienermobile does not sell or distribute hot dogs.
 Sorry to disappoint!

 There is no cost to attend the events where the Wienermobile will be stationed and as the press release sent to us aptly said when encouraging people to come, that this event “could be a once-in-a-lifetime experience.”
-Quite the high bar to clear but then again, this the Wienermobile.
+Quite the high bar to clear but then again, this is THE Wienermobile.

 Where to See the Wienermobile in the Upstate